jonromero/llm-council-in-the-browser/README.md

 Based on the original [LLM Council](https://github.com/karpathy/llm-council) by [Andrej Karpathy](https://github.com/karpathy).

-This client-side version was created by [Jon V](https://github.com/jonromero) to run entirely in the browser without requiring a backend server.
+This client-side version was created by [Jon V](https://github.com/jonromero) to run entirely in the browser without requiring a backend server (actually Claude and Antigravity but you get the point)

 ## License